thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 :::tip[Dr. Francis Collins — Former Atheist, Renowned Scientist, Led Human Genome Project]

-*"I found the evidence for belief in the God of the Bible to be intellectually compelling... including the fulfillment of prophecies about Christ."*
+*"I found the evidence for belief in the God of the Bible to be intellectually compelling... including the fulfilment of prophecies about Christ."*

 — Francis Collins, The Language of God

 :::

 **Sir Lionel Alfred Luckhoo**, KCMG CBE QC (1914 – 1997) was a Guyanese politician, diplomat and lawyer, famed for his 245 consecutive successful defences in murder cases.
-Luckhoo was deeply skeptical and relied on evidence, more so given his law background.
+Luckhoo was deeply sceptical and relied on evidence, more so given his law background.
 Prophecy was a key part of his conversion.

-:::tip[Sir Lionel Luckhoo — World's Most Successful Trial Lawyer, Former Skeptic turned Christian]
+:::tip[Sir Lionel Luckhoo — World's Most Successful Trial Lawyer, Former Sceptic turned Christian]

-*"I have spent more than 42 years as a defense trial lawyer appearing in many parts of the world...
+*"I have spent more than 42 years as a defence trial lawyer appearing in many parts of the world...
 I say unequivocally the evidence for the resurrection of Jesus Christ is so overwhelming that it compels acceptance by proof which leaves absolutely no room for doubt."*